-TaxAssist Accountants has 'Category A' status with NatWest, HSBC and the Lloyds Banking Group.
+TaxAssist Accountants has 'Category A' status with NatWest, HSBC, Barclays and the Lloyds Banking Group.
 These banks all have dedicated Franchise departments and are very supportive of the TaxAssist Franchise.

 We work closely with the franchise departments of these banks and provide regular updates on our franchise to ensure that the local relationship managers are properly briefed when they meet with you.

-Typically the banks will provide lending for 70% of the total investment, including working capital.
+Typically the banks will provide lending for up to 70% of the total investment, including working capital.
 Facilities include:

 - Highly competitive rates